Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis

-Generally, the second order behavior of the cost function can be utilized in order to obtain a descent direction---as in the Newton method---as long as the ``Hessian'' stays positive definite.
+Generally, the second order behavior of the cost function can be utilized in order to obtain a descent direction--as in the Newton method--as long as the \emph{Hessian} stays positive definite.
 However, this second order information can be obtained in a variety of ways; for example, with respect to the usual Euclidean geometry (especially for linearly constrained problems) or more interestingly, with respect to the non-Euclidean geometry inherent to the cost function itself.
-A simple---yet relevant---example of the above statement is depicted in \Cref{fig:motivation} in relation to the set of ``diagonally'' constrained stabilizing controllers (denoted by $\substableK$)---which turns out to be non-convex even for this simple example consisting of two inputs and two states.
+A simple--yet relevant--example of the above statement is depicted in \Cref{fig:motivation} in relation to the set of \emph{diagonally} constrained stabilizing controllers (denoted by $\substableK$)--which turns out to be non-convex even for this simple example consisting of two inputs and two states.
 More specifically, this set is the intersection of the 4-dimensional set of stabilizing controllers with a 2-dimensional plane defining the diagonal constraint.
-Note how the ``Euclidean Hessian'' of the constrained \ac{lqr} cost (denoted by $\euchess{h}$) is positive definite on a smaller subset of $\substableK$---especially on the vicinity of the minimum (denoted by $\mathrm{minimum}$).
-Therefore, one would expect that the neighborhood of $\mathrm{minimum}$, on which the Newton updates using the Euclidean geometry is guaranteed to converge, should be relatively small.
-In the meantime, if the second order behavior of the \ac{lqr} cost is considered through the lens of Riemannian geometry, its ``Riemannian Hessian'' (denoted by $\hess{h}$) captures the behavior of the cost function more effectively, such that it remains positive definite on a larger domain---compared with $\euchess{h}$.
-Hence, one expects a significant difference in the performance of second order optimization algorithms utilizing these two distinct geometries.
-To proceed further with this example rigorously, we need to defined $\hess{h}$ and devise a second order algorithm that iteratively optimize this constrained problem in vicinity of any local optimum.
-This machinery is developed in the rest of this paper, after which we come back to this example (see \Cref{exp:2} in \S\ref{sec:simulation}).
+In reference to \Cref{fig:motivation}, note how the \emph{Euclidean Hessian} of the constrained \ac{lqr} cost (denoted by $\euchess{h}$) is positive definite on a smaller subset of $\substableK$--especially in the vicinity of the ``$\mathrm{minimum}$.''
+Therefore, one would expect that the neighborhood of $\mathrm{minimum}$ on which the Newton updates using the Euclidean geometry converge, be relatively small.
+In the meantime, if the second order behavior of the \ac{lqr} cost is considered through the lens of Riemannian geometry, its \emph{Riemannian Hessian} (denoted by $\hess{h}$) captures the behavior of the cost function more effectively, in that it remains positive definite on a larger domain--compared with $\euchess{h}$.
+Hence, one expects a significant difference in the performance of second order optimization algorithms utilizing these two distinct geometries. {To further expand on this example, one needs to define the (Riemannian) $\hess{h}$ and devise a second order algorithm that iteratively optimize this constrained problem in the vicinity of a local optimum.
+This machinery is developed in the rest of this paper, after which we revisit the above example (see \Cref{exp:2} in \S\ref{sec:simulation}).}